Internet-Draft CoAP pubsub December 2024

 • 'topic-data': A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
 It encodes the URI as a CBOR text string.

 • 'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
-The value should be "core.ps.conf".
+The value should be "core.ps.data".

 • 'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".

-• 'observer-check': An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber.
+• 'observer-check': An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see Section Section 3.2.3).
 Encoded as a CBOR unsigned integer greater than 0, it ensures subscribers who have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
 If another CoAP server hosts the topic-data resource, that server is responsible for applying the observer-check value.
 The default value for this field is 86400, as defined in [RFC7641], which corresponds to 24 hours.

 • 'initialize': An optional boolean field that, when set to true, allows the topic-data path to be pre-populated with an empty string or other initial value during the topic creation process.
 This behavior facilitates one-shot publication and topic creation, enabling CoAP clients to subscribe by default without encountering a 4.04 Not Found error.
 If this field is not present, the broker behaves as usual, and the topic-data path is not initialized.